dev2rishi/swiggy-web-ui/README.md

-# swiggy-web-ui
+# swiggy-web-app
-swiggy-web-ui assignment by DIGI-K-LABS
+swiggy-web-app assignment by DIGI-K-LABS developed using react js.